A day in the life of an HR Director in 2024

-It is 2024 and she leads the Group HR function of a retail company listed on the stock exchange.
+It is 2024 and she is the Group HR Director of a retail company listed on the stock exchange.
 They have around 500 employees and strong growth aspirations.
 She never thought her future HR Director role would be this slick.

 Amy and her team mostly work from home since the 2020 lockdown but she has meetings today so heads to the office.